BetonQuest/BetonQuest/docs/Documentation/Conditions-List.md

 ## Hunger: `hunger`

 Requires the player to have equal or more hunger points, the condition is the same as `health` just for hunger.
-If the player is required to have less than the specified amount invert the condition with an exclamation mark (`!`).
 If the hunger level is below 7, the player cannot sprint.

 !!! example
     ```YAML